-Then, between 1939 and 1945, the number of joint stock companies in this country was 14,859, with a paid-up capital of Rs.
+Then, between 1939 and 1945, number of joint stock companies in this country was 14,859, with a paidup capital of Rs.
 389 crores.
-We find today, in the current year, that there are about 29,700 joint stock companies with a paidup capital of Rs.
-983 crores.
-Such has been the line of ascendance of the joint stock companies in the country, both in respect of number and in respect of paidup capital.
+We find today, in the current year, that there are about 29,700 joint stock companies with a paid-up capital of Rs. crores.
+Such has been the line of ascendance of the joint stock companies in the country, both in respect of number and in respect of paid-up capital.
 Now, any one can say from it, on a superficial look, that there has been progress.
 I do not deny that there has been some little progress.
 Certain industries have certainly come up in various places and there has been also an addition to the capital that had been in operation.
-But here I would like to draw your attention to one simple fact; that is, in the last eleven vears-as has been admitted by the Government-the new registrations of joint stock companies account for only Rs.
+But here I would like to draw your attention to one simple fact; that is, in the last eleven years-as has been admitted by the Government-the new registrations of joint stock companies account for only Rs.
 67 crores.
 That is what the Government itself has admitted-in a period of eleven years.
-Now, if you take the years between 1945 and 1955 you will see that in this period the paid-up capital of the joint stock companies-that is also about ten years or so--ha- gone up by Rs.
+Now, if you take the years between 1945 and 1955 you will see that in this period the paid-up capital of the joint stock companies-that is also about ten years or so-har gone up by Rs.
 594 crores.
 What do we get?
 We get from this?
 As against the increase in the paid-up capital of Rs.
 594 crores in a period of ten years, new registrations account for only Rs.
-67 crores of the paidup capital.
-Now, how do I square this?
-The answer is very simple.
+67 crores of the paid-up capital.
+Now, how do I square this? answer is very simple.
 Much of the money lies in the expansion, that is to say, the progress in this matter has not been achieved by starting new industries, by opening new sectors or new units of industry.
 It has been mostly done by the expansion of existing industries in the country.
 This is the story that is hidden behind this figure and this is something which hon.
 Members-I would request them -should kindly think over.
-We are an underdeveloped country, our economy is dependent and backward.
+We are underdeveloped country, economy is dependent and backward.
 And we want in our country not only a quantitative addition to the capital structure, but also the setting up of a whole number of industries in various directions.
 You will see that the record of the last ten years or eleven years in this respect has been hopelessly discouraging in this matter.
 Sir, we should have thought that much of this money would be utilised for starting new units, new industries-not that I am against any kind of expansion.
 Sir, why this expansion?
 Now, the hon.
 Finance Minister has not cared to answer it; nor has Mr. Parikh tried to explain the position, because these do not suit them.
-Expansion has been there, because a section of industrialists and the company owners have taken it into their head that they must somehow or other make money, by all kinds of expansion in their units, by introducing rationalisation, by introducing other measures for intensifying the exploitation of labour-sometimes they call it labour intensive efforts.
+Expansion has been there, because a section of industrialists and the company owners have taken it into their head that they must somehow or other make money, by all kinds of expansion in their units, by introducing introducing other rationalisation, by intensifying the measures for ploitation of labour-sometimes they call it labour intensive efforts.
 Now, this has been done.
-The direction has been not so much towards the development of our industrial economy as for somehow or other grabbing profit.
-That is the story behind it statistical figures and data for our consideration.
-Now, this is a very dangerous phenomenon in our industrial economy.
-Nearly 600 crores of rupees had been spent not for the industrial reconswuction of our country, but in a manner in which the companies' directors and bosses wanted to spend them with a view to becoming richer and richer and earning higher and higher profits.
-Sir, as you know, it is estimated that the joint stock companies earn a profit of about 250 crores of rupees a year.
-This figure is not an officially verified one.
-But it has been more or less accepted by various sections, in both sides of the House.
-How is this money spent, we do not know.
-I can assume from what I have stated earlier, that much of this money goes not for the development of new industries as for expansion of certain industries in certain .specified directions.
-I can tell you from experience that all these-the jute mills, textile mills and a few other industries-have launched a scheme of rationalisation and the money is being spent for introducing rationalisation which leads, on the one hand, to growing unemployment in the country and on the other, crushes the smaller units and industries.
-This is one aspect of the story.
+The direction has not so much towards been development οf our industrial other economy as for somehow or grabbing profit.
+That is the story behind it.